Ally511/GPT/README.md

 When looking at the dropout rate in more detail, it becomes clear that while attention and residual dropout doesnt have a strong infuence on the perplexity, embedding Dropout does improve the perplexity by nearly 10 points.

 ### Dataset
 The dataset we have been using upto now was a baseline merge dataset produced early in the process.
 However the tokenization has a strong influence on the perfromance. thus, it makes sense to optimize for them.
-THe dataset we tested with henceworth, are the best merges produced with the perpelxities from the ngram and the bpe
+THe dataset we tested with henceworth, are the best merges produced with the perpelxities from the ngram and the BPE.
 <p float="middle">
   <img src="img/perp_best_merges.png" width="250" />
   <img src="img/perp_2nd_best_merges.png" width="250" />
   <img src="img/perp_3rd_best_merges.png" width="250" />
 </p>
+Interestingly, while for these datasets the perfromance decreses with the worse datasets, for the gpt model the best merges and 3rd best merges perform the best.
+Additionally, the dataset has a strong influence on the performance, lowering the perplexity for the best merges down to neraly 50.

 #### Output
 "other men . brutus what , i am not well ; i have no more than to be at the t to do . brutus i have done no . cassius what , my lord ? brutus , i would not know you know that you do . brutus i know you not , and i am to speak of you ;"